junovhs/SlopChop/roadmap.md

   When `knit --prompt` runs, it scans the files being packed.
 If violations exist, they are appended to the context header.
   *AI sees what's broken.
 AI fixes it.*

-- [ ] **Smart Clipboard Protocol** (Refinement)
+- [x] **Smart Clipboard Protocol**
-  - Currently implemented but needs validation of the "Garbage Man" (auto-cleanup).
-  - Ensure it handles Unicode correctly on all OSs.
+  - Auto-detect content size.
+  - If < 1500 tokens: Copy as raw text.
+  - If > 1500 tokens: Save to temp file, copy *file handle* to clipboard.
+  - **The Garbage Man:** Auto-cleanup temp files older than 15 mins.

 - [ ] **The "Plan" Protocol** (Prompt Update)
   Update system prompt to enforce a `<plan>` block before `<delivery>`.
   - AI must explain *why* it is making changes in natural language first.
   - `warden apply` extracts the plan and displays it to the user for confirmation before writing files.
+  - *Mitigates "coding without thinking".*

 ### Git Integration (Experimental)